Compact Moduli Spaces of Del Pezzo Surfaces and K\"ahler-Einstein metrics: Algebro-geometric properties of log Del Pezzo surfaces

-\begin{proof} From Section \ref{DG input}, we know there are integers $m, N$, such that by passing to a subsequence the surface $X_i$ converges to $X_\infty$, under the projective embedding into $\P^N$ defined by orthonormal section of $H^0(X_i, -mK_{X_i})$.
+From Section \ref{DG input}, we know there are integers $m, N$, such that by passing to a subsequence the surface $X_i$ converges to $X_\infty$, under the projective embedding into $\P^N$ defined by orthonormal section of $H^0(X_i, -mK_{X_i})$.
 Since $X_\infty$ has reductive automorphism group, we can choose a Luna slice $S$ in the component of the Hilbert scheme corresponding to $\Q$-Gorenstein smoothable deformations of $X_\infty$.
-Hence for $i$ large enough, $X_i$ is isomorphic to a surface parametrized by $s_i\rightarrow 0\in S$.
-By versality and shrinking $S$ if possible we have a map $F: S \rightarrow \Kur(X_\infty)$ so that $s$ and $F(s)$ represent isomorphic surfaces.
+Hence for $i$ large enough, $X_i$ is isomorphic to a surface parametrized by $s_i(\in S)\to 0$.
+By the versality, shrinking $S$, we have a map $F\colon S \rightarrow \Kur(X_\infty)$ so that $s$ and $F(s)$ represent isomorphic surfaces.
 Let $v_i=F(s_i)$.
 Then $v_i\rightarrow 0$.
-Moreover, by Lemma \ref{local CM stability} $v_i$ is polystable for $i$ large, thus its image $u_i\in \Kur(X_\infty)//\Aut(X_\infty)$ represents the same surface $X_i$.
+Moreover, by the remark after Lemma \ref{local CM stability}, the corresponding point to $v_i$ in $\Def(X)$ is polystable for $i$ large, thus its image $u_i\in \Kur(X_\infty)//\Aut(X_\infty)$ represents the same surface $X_i$.
 The conclusion then follows. \end{proof}